mivade/cfbrank/README.rst

        to provide an extra rankings boost to a team that participates in a CCG in a conference where their opponent is of much lower quality.

-.. [#] As of September 2013, the downloadable NCAA schedules no longer
-       include scores, making this data source deprecated.